stpope/CSL6/README.md

 This directory contains the source code and documentation for the  CREATE Signal Library (CSL, pronounced "sizzle," previously called the  CREATE Oscillator or CO).
+CSL is a cross-platform C++ library for digital audio signal synthesis, analysis, spatialization and interactive sound/music application support.
 CSL was developed at the Center for Research in Electronic Art Technology (CREATE) and the Graduate Program in Media Arts and Technology (MAT) at the University of California, Santa Barbara (UCSB) starting in the late 1990s.